 For one, the absence of any of the House’s provisions in the Senate’s appropriations bill shows that the upper chamber has other priorities in mind rather than pursuing provisions that are linked to the ELD mandate.

 Also, because of the urgency in getting the current short-term appropriations bill approved within the twelve-day Congressional session that started on September 5, lawmakers might forgo any amendments that might delay the bill’s passage.

-With only three months left before the mandate’s compliance date, it pays to equip your fleets with ELDs and stay compliant no matter the outcome.
+With only three months left before the mandate’s compliance date, it pays to equip your fleets with FMCSA-compliant ELDs and stay compliant no matter the outcome.

-You can also request a free demo of the KeepTruckin ELD solution by clicking the following button.
+Request a free demo of the FMCSA-compliant KeepTruckin ELD solution today.

 If you have any questions, call 844-325-9230 or email us at email@example.com.